 Mineral Deposits.
 In older homes or homes built with galvanized iron pipes, mineral deposits are unavoidable over time and it doesn’t help that hot water and horizontal pipes speed up the process.
 But if you believe the problem to be a result of mineral deposits, the best thing to do is get a reputable plumber to the house for an estimate so you can gauge the extent of repairs that may need to be made.

 Hire a Pro.
 The bottom line when you need to increase water pressure is that you can check the simple things yourself.
 By checking the valves and monitoring water usage amounts and schedules you can either eliminate the problem or identify the need to call in reinforcements.
 When it comes to the bigger issues like pipe erosion, blockage, or leaks, it’s best to consult a professional.
-The last thing you want to do is to make any problem bigger than it already is, so call in a professional plumber and leave your worries behind!
+The last thing you want to do is to make any problem bigger than it already is, so call in a skilled plumber and leave your worries behind!

 Lindstrom Air Conditioning & Plumbing can help determine the exact cause of the low water pressure issue in your Fort Lauderdale or South Florida home.
 Give us a call or schedule service online today!